DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

     * In Use
         * in memory (RAM, CPU, cache, etc)
         * should be flushed from memory when transaction is complete or system is powered down
+        * [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) can be used to maintain encyrption while the data is in use.
+            * IBM, Microsoft,Intel, NIST, and others formed an open consortium in 2017 calle the [Homomorphic Encryption Standardization Consortium](https://homomorphicencryption.org/) that maintains a community security standard regarding Homomorphic Encryption
 * Data Roles
     * Data Owner
         * holds legal rights and complete control over a single piece of data